 Christmas Eve culminates the weeks of shopping, prepping, planning, decorating, wrapping and cooking — and I really want to enjoy it… not be tied to the stove the whole day.
 So, this dish takes advantage of a sauce that can be (and should be) prepared ahead of time (maybe even a few days before)!

 The steaks get seared and finished in the oven just before you’re ready to sit down to dinner.
 It’s quick, easy and so satisfying.

 The beauty of this dish is that the ingredients themselves are the star.
 Really good steaks from your butcher, a liquid-gold Bordelaise Sauce and golden sautéed mushrooms.
-Sear the steaks in butter and finish them off in the oven.
+The pan seared filet mignon is cooked first in butter and finished off in the oven.
 Frankly, I think pan-seared and oven-roasted is the best way to cook filet mignon – it’s consistent, simple and flawless — and it will make any meal feel like a special occasion!
-Cheers!

 - 1/2 teaspoon kosher salt

 - 1 cup Bordelaise Sauce from this site prepared ahead of time

 - Take the steaks out of the refrigerator about half an hour before cooking them.

 - In an ovenproof heavy skillet or cast iron pan, melt one tablespoon butter over medium high heat.
 Add the sliced mushrooms saute until they’ve given up their liquid and started to brown.
 Transfer the mushrooms to a bowl and set aside.
 (Can be made ahead).